oracle/cloudtestdrive/AppDev/wls/WLS_on_OKE.md

   For example : `docker login fra.ocir.io/frpqldntjs`

   - username to use : \<storage namespace\>/\<full_username\>

     - For example:  `frpqldntjs/oracleidentitycloudservice/ppan`

   - Password: you need to use the password token, see the provided access document

+    - ATTENTION : in the beginning of this tutorial you created the  token for a specific user, and in order to make things simple we suggested the user provided through the Oracle Identity Cloud Service.
+This is where you will use that token, so if the login should fail, double-check you created the token for the correct user called for example `oracleidentitycloudservice/ppan` , as opposed to the "non-idcs" user called `ppan` !

 - Now you can push the image : *pay attention to replace (your_initials)*